upenn/waitlisty-issues/README.md

-# cis-waitlist-issues
+# CIS Waitlist Issues-only Repository

-A place to file bugs you encounter when using the CIS Waitlist
+This repo is a place to file bugs you encounter when using the [Penn CIS Waitlist](https://waitlist.cis.upenn.edu/).
+There is no source code here.